 - You are covered by both Medicare and Wisconsin Department of Health Services.
 Medicare covers health care and prescription drugs.
 Wisconsin Department of Health Services covers your cost sharing for Medicare services, including Medicare deductibles and copayment or coinsurance amounts for inpatient and outpatient hospital services and doctor office visits.
 Wisconsin Department of Health Services also covers services Medicare does not cover like, long term care, some over-the-counter drugs, and home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2025 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any new services during 2025, either Medicare or our plan will cover those services. - For Wisconsin Department of Health Services covered services, please refer to the plan Summary of Benefits for a complete list of benefits covered by Wisconsin Department of Health Services.
-If you didn't receive a Summary of Benefits, please call Member Services and ask them to send you a
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2025, either Medicare or our plan will cover those services. - For Wisconsin Department of Health Services covered services, please refer to the plan Summary of Benefits for a complete list of benefits covered by Wisconsin Department of Health Services.
+If you didn't receive a Summary of Benefits, please call Member Services and ask them to send you a copy.

-- copy.
 Your cost sharing for Wisconsin Department of Health Services covered services, if any, is based on your level of Wisconsin Department of Health Services eligibility. - If you are within our plan's 6-months period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, the Medicare Advantage plan is not responsible for coverage of any Wisconsin Department of Health Services benefits that are included under your Medicaid State Plan.
+However, during this period, the

+Medicare Advantage plan is not responsible for coverage of any Wisconsin Department of Health Services benefits that are included under your Medicaid State Plan.